TechnoWiz4rds/technowiz4rds.github.io/content/posts/administrator.md

 ftp>
 ```

 This file can be passed to `hashcat` to recover the password safe combination (the master password).
+The mode 5200 is specifically for `Password Safe v3`.

 ```batch
 .\hashcat.exe -m 5200 Backup.psafe3 rockyou.txt